marcelolynch/relif/README.md

 #### Relif is a specification tool inspired by the [Alloy Analyzer](https://alloytools.org/) that allows the user to explore relation algebras satisfying a set of constraints defined by the user, and provides a way of looking for representations.

 ## Further reading
 This project is part of my master's thesis for Software Engineering at Instituto Tecnológico de Buenos Aires.
-The document describing the theory and motivation behind the tool (as well as its behavior) [can be read here](https://ri.itba.edu.ar/bitstream/handle/123456789/1878/Lynch%2056287%20Proyecto%20Final.pdf).
+The document describing the theory and motivation behind the tool (as well as its behavior) [can be downloaded here](paper.pdf).
-Chapter 3 of the thesis explains how Relif works, describing its grammar and providing examples.
+Chapter 3 explains how Relif works, describing its grammar and providing examples.